Darkglass-Electronics/Plugin-Dev-Setup/CAVEATS.md

 Some plugin formats like CLAP and VST make use of parameter "text", rendered by the plugin each time the host needs a string representation of an arbitrary value.
 This allows plugins to define their parameters in a normalized 0.0 <-> 1.0 range, which is fully opaque to the host.
-In such cases the host needs to ask the plugin how an arbitrary parameter value is supposed to be represented/shown in "text" form.
+In such cases the host needs to ask the plugin how an arbitrary parameter value is supposed to be represented/shown in "text" form and vice-versa.

 Due to the architecture used inside Anagram - the UI/DSP separation - this setup of asking the plugin what is the text representation of a parameter value is not supported.
 The UI side intentionally does not have access to the plugin object.